sillyjason/auto_data_aggregation/README.md

 # Setup

 Set up a Couchbase cluster with **Data, Index, Query, Eventing** service deployed.
 If you are not familiar with Couchbase cluster setup, follow [this](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html) documentation.
-I'm using 2 machines of **t2.2xlarge** with **16 vCPU** and **32GiB** of Memory.
+I'm using 4 machines of **t2.2xlarge** with **16 vCPU** and **32GiB** of memory.
+2 machines with Data, Index and Query servies deployed, and 2 other with Eventing.

->🙌🏻 This 2-node deployment is really just for testing purposes.
-For any production workload you'd want at least 3 nodes (for Data service) or 2 nodes (for other Couchbase services) for High Availability services.
-It's also a good idea to leverage Couchbase's [multi-dimensional scaling](https://docs.couchbase.com/operator/current/concept-mds.html) for isolcated workloads deployment when necessary.
+Yes.
+You can deploy services independently on Couchbase that's one of the benefits you get - making your infrastructure more resilient, and so sudden surge on query, for example, won't consume all computing powers and cause massive time out to your data insertions.
+To dig deeper, read our documents on [Multi-dimensional Scaling](https://www.couchbase.com/multi-dimensional-scalability-overview/).

 <br><br>